annleefores/cruddur/journal/week0.md

 ## Create access keys

-Access key to send API calls to AWS from CLI, SDKs, or direct API calls
+Access key to send API calls to AWS from CLI, SDKs, or direct API calls.
+Can be created from security credentials under profile

 ![access key](media/week0/access-key.png)